fingerprintjs/botd-integrations/cloudflare/README.md

 format = "service-worker"
 ```

-8. Put `botd_token` key value pair to already created namespace, `botd_token` is an authorization token obtained from [FingerprintJS](https://fingerprintjs.com/).
+8. Put `botd_token` key-value pair to already created namespace, `botd_token` is an authorization token obtained from [FingerprintJS](https://fingerprintjs.com/).
 ```sh
 wrangler kv:key put --binding=CONFIG "botd_token" "<your_botd_tokent>"
 ```
-*Note: After publishing your worker, you can view and edit your key value pairs in the `KV` section of the crawler in the Cloudflare's UI.*
+*Note: After publishing your worker, you can view and edit your key-value pairs in the `KV` section of the crawler in Cloudflare's UI.*

 9. [Optional] Analogically you can set the `botd_token` for your preview environment.
 ```sh